cortexlabs/cortex/docs/clusters/aws/networking/api-gateway.md

 # API Gateway (HTTPS)

 AWS API Gateway can be configured to forward requests to your Cortex APIs.
-This can be useful as a simple way to supporte HTTPS traffic (as an alternative to custom domains), or to leverage other features provided by API Gateway.
+This can be useful as a simple way to support HTTPS traffic (as an alternative to [custom domains](custom-domains.md)), or to leverage other features provided by API Gateway.
 Please note that one limitation of API Gateway is that there is a 30-second time limit for all requests.

 If your API load balancer is internet-facing (which is the default, or you set `api_load_balancer_scheme: internet-facing` in your cluster configuration file before creating your cluster), use the [first section](#internet-facing-load-balancer) of this guide.